-Robert W. Smalley, Jr., 68, has been a Director since 1989.
+Robert W. Smalley, Jr., 69, has been a Director since 1989.

-Mr. Smalley is the President of Smalley Package Co., Inc., a company focused on real estate management in Berryville, Virginia.
+Mr. Smalley is the active member of Smalley Properties, LLC and the President of Smalley Package Co., Inc., a company focused on real estate management in Berryville, Virginia.
 He is also the Vice Chairman of Loudoun Mutual Insurance Company, a property and casualty insurance provider in the State of Virginia.
 Mr. Smalley's institutional knowledge and longstanding board service make him a distinctively qualified member of the board.